ram6ler/cuny-sql-bridge-winter-2018/week3/assignment-week3.md

 (Notice that *AccessPermission* represents a *many-to-many* relationship between *Groups* and *Rooms*.
 For example, notice that *I.T.* is mapped to *101* and *102*, and that both *I.T.* and *Sales* are mapped to *102*.)

 ## Assignment queries

-Now that the data is set up, we can extract the requested information.
+Now that the data is set up, we can extract the requested information as follows.

 ### Query 1